lvh/lvh.github.com/source/_posts/2013-01-30-securing-against-timing-attacks-with-twisted.markdown

 When I get an incoming RPC call, the function doing the actual work is scheduled to run at the next reactor iteration.
 Then, an empty response is returned.
-The response is given immediately after.
-All of this happens in amortized constant time, and, at any rate, completely independent of any secrets.
-As a result, it can't really leak anything about them.
+All of this happens in amortized constant time, and independent of any secrets.
+As a result, it can't really leak much about them.

+# An abstraction too high

+The above was an effective response to a proof-of-concept timing attack exploit.
+Unfortunately, that doesn't mean you've fixed every timing attack.

+In particular, this example is a few layers of abstraction removed from the grit of real-world I/O. Just because I returned `{}` (an empty response) immediately, doesn't mean the underlying IO happens immediately.

+In particular, the write output latency could be coerced to depend on the computation time, because the function passed to it could be executed before the `write`.
+If that happens, and the time it takes is dependant on some secret, delaying the write, the latency on the attacker's side could be used to measure the work done.

+I have not yet been able to turn the above into a working exploit.

+There are a number of ways this could be mitigated.
+Since there's no working exploit, it's unclear if this mitigation would render a timing attack infeasible.

+One way I've considered to mitigate this is to limit the time that the reactor is blocked.
+In my concrete example, this was fortunately already the case, since one of the first things it did was defer to a thread that released the GIL (to compute the key from the password using ``scrypt``).
+Alternatively, if you're doing this for Python code, you could write your function cooperatively.